Concussion Management Online Course

 5. Create a concussion plan.

-This is a 5-week course.
+This is a 4-unit course spread over seven weeks.
 Course work and assignments should take approximately 5-7 hours per week.

 Maximum course registration: 16